-- recognise revenue when (or as) the performance obligations are satisfied. - The directors have made a preliminary assessment of the impact, which will result in the following adjustments on transition: - identification and categorisation of performance obligations on each contract, which would influence the timing of revenue recognition on each contract deliverable - capitalisation of costs incurred in procuring a contract that is expensed under the existing accounting policies.
+- recognise revenue when (or as) the performance obligations are satisfied.

+The directors have made a preliminary assessment of the impact, which will result in the following adjustments on transition:

+- identification and categorisation of performance obligations on each contract, which would influence the timing of revenue recognition on each contract deliverable

-- it is impracticable at this stage to provide a reasonable estimate of such impact.
+- capitalisation of costs incurred in procuring a contract that is expensed under the existing accounting policies.

+- no material impact on the Group's financial statements.

-AASB 2016-8: Amendments to Australian Accunting Standards - Australian Implementation Guidance for Not-for-Profit Entities (applicable to annual reporting periods beginning on or after 1 January 2019).
+AASB 2018-8 Amendments to Australian Accounting Standards - Right-of-Use Assets of Not-for-Profit Entities (applicable to annual reporting periods beginning on or ofter 1 January 2019)